intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 ## Gather Your Materials
 * UPSquared Board or other Intel® processor-based hardware with Ubuntu 16.04 LTS
+* A monitor, keyboard, and mouse for the UP Squared board

+## Setup
+Connect a monitor, keyboard, and mouse before proceeding.

+**Note:** the username and password are both `upsquared`

-## Download
+### Download

 **Note**: if you are behind a firewall, configure your proxy before proceeding with the commands that follow.

-Open a command prompt and type:
+In the command prompt and type:

 ```
 cd ~